THOMAS G. GATES

 Patricia Thompson attended Hillsborough County Public Schools and earned her B.A. and M.Ed. degrees from the University of South Florida in Elementary Education and Educational Leadership, respectively.
 Mrs. Thompson served as a teacher and school administrator for 15 years with Hillsborough County Schools.
 Her strong leadership and dedication steered her to many opportunities during this time such as opening a new middle school, presenting at state and national educational conferences and participating in many large projects including the inception of magnet schools.

-In April of 2014, Mrs. Thompson was selected to be the CEO of the Chris T. Sullivan Foundation where she oversees all policies and procedures of the foundation and works closely with Mr. Sullivan to ensure the mission and vision of the foundation are realized.
+In April of 2014, Mrs. Thompson was selected to be the Executive Director of the Chris T. Sullivan Foundation where she oversees all policies and procedures of the foundation and works closely with Mr. Sullivan to ensure the mission and vision of the foundation are realized.
 Aside from her work with the foundation, Mrs. Thompson continues to volunteer with various organizations and is on the Executive Committee and Board of Directors for the Veterans Alternative and ART International.

 Scott Crawford is a 14-year Veteran of the United States Military.
 Mr. Crawford’s military career started in 1985 when he enlisted in the United States Air Force right after high school.
 Mr. Crawford served 4 years and was honorably discharged in 1990; however, after September 11, 2001, Mr. Crawford answered the call to serve his country yet again.
 Unable to join active duty due to age, he enlisted with the Florida Air National Guard as a tactical communications operator.
 Mr. Crawford deployed to Iraq in 2008 in support of Operation Iraqi Freedom, and was selected to support a Navy Special Warfare SWCC Boat team in various areas throughout Iraq.
 Mr. Crawford earned the Joint Service Commendation Medal for outstanding service.